-Heartwell/Carriage Crest Homecare is an Equal Opportunity Employer that does not discriminate on the basis of actual or perceived race, color, religious creed, national origin, ancestry, citizenship status, age, sex or gender (including pregnancy, childbirth and related medical conditions), gender identity or expression (including transgender status), sexual orientation, marital status, military service and veteran status, physical or mental disability, protected medical condition as defined by applicable state or local law (such as cancer), reproductive health decision making, genetic information, or any other characteristic protected by applicable federal, state, or local laws and ordinances.
+Heartwell/Carriage Crest Homecare is an Equal Opportunity Employer that does not discriminate on the basis of actual or perceived race, color, religious creed, national origin, ancestry, citizenship status, age, sex or gender (including pregnancy, childbirth, and related medical conditions), gender identity or expression (including transgender status), sexual orientation, marital status, military service and veteran status, physical or mental disability, protected medical condition as defined by applicable state or local law (such as cancer), reproductive health decision making, genetic information, , or any other characteristic protected by applicable federal, state, or local laws and ordinances.
 Heartwell/Carriage Crest Homecare's management team is dedicated to this policy with respect to recruitment, hiring, placement, promotion, transfer, training, compensation, benefits, employee activities, access to facilities and programs, and general treatment during employment.

 The Company will endeavor to make a reasonable accommodation of an otherwise qualified applicant or employee related to an individual's: physical or mental disability; sincerely held religious beliefs and practices; needs as a victim of domestic violence, sex offenses, or stalking; needs related to pregnancy, childbirth, or related medical conditions; and/or any other reason required by applicable law, unless doing so would impose an undue hardship upon the Company's business operations.
-Any applicant or employee who needs an accommodation to perform the essential functions of the job should contact the Employee's Supervisor to request such an accommodation.
+Any applicant or employee who needs an accommodation to perform the essential functions of the job should contact the employee's supervisor and/or the employee's supervisor to request such an accommodation.
 The individual should specify what accommodation is needed to perform the job and submit supporting documentation explaining the basis for the requested accommodation, to the extent permitted and in accordance with applicable law.
 The Company will review and analyze the request, including engaging in an interactive process with the employee or applicant, to identify if such an accommodation can be made.
 The Company will evaluate requested accommodations, and as appropriate identify other possible accommodations, if any.
 The individual will be notified of the Company's decision within a reasonable period.
 The Company treats all medical information submitted as part of the accommodation process in a confidential manner.

-Any employees with questions or concerns about equal employment opportunities in the workplace are encouraged to bring these issues to the attention of the Employee's Supervisor.
+Any employees with questions or concerns about equal employment opportunities in the workplace are encouraged to bring these issues to the attention of the employee's supervisor and/or the employee's supervisor.
 The Company will not allow any form of retaliation against individuals who raise issues of equal employment opportunity.
-If employees feel they have been subjected to any such retaliation, they should contact the Employee's Supervisor.
+If employees feel they have been subjected to any such retaliation, they should contact the employee's supervisor and/or the employee's supervisor.
 To ensure our workplace is free of artificial barriers, violation of this policy including any improper retaliatory conduct will lead to discipline, up to and including discharge.
 All employees must cooperate with all investigations conducted pursuant to this policy.